 What should we bring/wear?

-- Sharpened Skates – If you have just purchased Skates please make sure they are sharpened prior to getting on the ice.
-We have a skate sharpening machine on-site, or visit a store such as Sportcheck or Canadian Tire to get them sharpened.
+Sharpened Skates – If you have just purchased Skates please make sure they are sharpened prior to getting on the ice.
+Visit a store such as Sport Chek or Canadian Tire to get them sharpened.
 Dull blades make it very difficult to balance, and your child will not be able to participate as well as they would be able to with sharp blades.
 We recommend single blade lace up skates, and we do not recommend the strap on blades for young children.

 Where are the dressing rooms, and do they get locked?